Impossible Road: Gameplay

-Development
+Development and release

-Impossible Road was developed entirely by Kevin Ng, who had previous experience at two video game companies Rockstar Games and Electronic Arts.
+Impossible Road was developed entirely by the Canadian indie developer Kevin Ng, who had previous experience at Rockstar Games and Electronic Arts.
 The developer drew his inspiration mainly from Stunt Car Racer, a racing game of his childhood that featured tracks similar to this game's "roller coaster"-like ones, and was also influenced by Super Hexagon, the Rainbow Road, courses of the Mario Kart series, Wipeout, and Super Monkey Ball.
 Ng appreciated the minimalist aspect found in some games and chose that for his because it "strips everything down and lets you get to the important stuff.
 It keeps you honest as a designer".
 Thinking minimally thus became his challenge, and during development, he decided in favor of the blue-and-white graphics with the ball taking up negative space and against adding power-ups.
 He also opposed and resisted monetizing the game via microtransactions.
 The "cheating" mechanic was implemented when he tested a working prototype of the game and found that jumping off and on the track was too enjoyable to penalize.
-The game was released for the iPhone and iPad worldwide on May 9, 2013, and it was made available for Android on April 8, 2014.
+The game was released for iOS on May 9, 2013, and it was made available for Android on April 8, 2014.

 Reception

-Impossible Road received "generally favorable reviews", according to Metacritic.
+On Metacritic, the game received "generally favorable" reviews based on 15 critics.
 TouchArcade gave the game 4.5 stars out of 5 stars praising the game's music and minimalism.

 Several reviewers also compared the game to Super Hexagon and Rainbow Road from the Mario Kart series.
 Impossible Road was a runner-up for the British Academy Scotland Award of 2013 in the games category.
 It was also a runner-up for Apple's award for the iPad game of the year in 2013, which was won by Frogmind's Badland.
-A sequel, Super Impossible Road, was released for Windows on May 11, 2016, as one of the launch titles for Apple Arcade on September 19, 2019, for Nintendo Switch on December 9, 2021, and for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on June 8, 2022.